Meet Your Teachers

 Head of Progress & Curriculum Lead for English

-He is looking forward to exploring literary texts and ideas with the students at Didsbury High School, challenging misconceptions and appreciating a range of perspectives on a number of social and political issues.
+He enjoys exploring literary texts and ideas with the students at Didsbury High School, challenging misconceptions and appreciating a range of perspectives on a number of social and political issues.
 As Head of Progress he is also very keen to ensure that all students engage in the curriculum, giving them the opportunities to pursue their passions post education.

 Head of Pedagogy

 Miss Richardson studied Geography at the University of Wales, Aberystwyth and joined Cheadle Hulme High School as an NQT in 2005.
-She is incredibly excited about her new role as Head of Pedagogy at Didsbury High School.
 Miss Richardson has been Subject Leader for Geography since 2007 and a Specialist Leader in Education in 2015.
 Miss Richardson is currently completing a Master’s degree in education and is an advocate for using research to inform pedagogical approaches in school.